-As we mentioned during the reviewing of literature, there exists virtually no substantial work directly studying M&A in Vietnam, although many authors did extend their effort to the academic studies on FDI in Vietnam.
-Thus, this research uses a unique and perhaps most complete, dataset organized and compiled by the authors with the assistance from research associates at DHV&P. We would briefly describe the dataset below and, then, present our methods of analysis next.
+As we mentioned during the reviewing of literature, there exists virtually no substantial work directly studying M&A in Vietnam, although many authors did extend their effort to academic studies on FDI in Vietnam.
+Thus, this research uses a unique, and perhaps most complete, data set organized and compiled by the authors with assistance from research associates at DHV&P. We would briefly describe the data set below, and then present our methods of analysis next.

-3.1 Empirical Data on the Vietnamese M&A Market
+3.1.
+Empirical Data on the Vietnamese M&A Market

-In this research, we construct a dataset using various sources of information, namely: (i) press release by firms; (ii) public media analyses where some details of M&A transaction are unveiled at times; (iii) direct interviews with reliable sources mainly senior managers at securities firms or buyer/seller firms in M&A transactions; and (iv) occasionally, separate reports by the financial sector.
+In this research, we construct a data set using various sources of information, namely (i) press release by firm; (ii) public media analysis, where some details of M&A transaction are unveiled at times; (iii) direct interviews with reliable sources, mainly senior managers at securities firms, or buyer/seller firms in M&A transactions; and (iv) occasionally, separate reports by the financial sector.

-The dataset comprises of 252 entries for four categories of M&A: (A) foreign firms acquiring foreign firms; (B) foreign firms acquiring Vietnamese firms; (C) Vietnamese firms acquiring foreign firms; and (D) Vietnamese firms acquiring Vietnamese firms acquiring Vietnamese firms.
-As such, the dataset is not limited to only cross-border or transactions among domestic firms.
+The data set comprises of 252 entries for four categories of M&A: (A) Foreign firms acquiring foreign firms; (B) Foreign firms acquiring local firm; (C) Vietnamese firms acquiring foreign firms; and (D) Vietnamese firms acquiring Vietnamese firms.
+As such, the data set is not limited to only cross-border or transactions among domestic firms.
 Almost all data entries that could be identified have been included in this set.
-In the course of collecting data with our serious consideration of the data integrity, careful check and a sound judgement on which to include or exclude, we have come to a reasonable assessment that this data sample of M&A transactions in Vietnam can de facto represent approximately 40 per cent of the total market and it is only a sample that we could gather with an adequate degree of confidence to put it in analysis.
+In the course of collecting data, with our serious consideration of the data integrity, careful check, and a sound judgment on which to include or exclude, we have come to a reasonable assessment that this data sample of M&A transactions in Vietnam can de facto represent approximately 40% of the total market, and it is the only sample that we could gather with an adequate degree of confidence to put it in analysis.

-Our dataset spans over the period from 1990 to 2009 which corresponds to Figure-3 for FDI and GDP data.
+Our data set spans over the period from 1990 to 2009, which corresponds to our previous Figure 3 for FDI and GDP data.
 This period contains two active sub-periods of 1993-95 and 2006-08.
-Although we could not verify the accuracy of M&A data provided by the UNCTAD 1999 report, but the reality is that there were an increasing number of transactions occurring in the 1993-95, due to consolidations of some investment funds and a wave of investments in speculating the lifting of US trade embargo against Vietnam that was later announced by President Clinton in February 1994.
+Although we could not verify the accuracy of M&A data provided by the UNCTAD 1999 report, but the reality is that there were an increasing number transactions occurring in the 1993-95, due to consolidations of some investment funds and a wave of investments in speculating the lifting of US trade embargo against Vietnam, that would later be announced by President Clinton in February 1994.

-Each data entry contains useful information of date, type of M&A (as described above), target and acquiring firms, industry, status of transaction, value in dollar term and equity stake of the transaction in percentage.
-Due to the absence of a system for tracking M&A transactions, data point may have full or only part of the attributes that we wish to collect.
-In this dataset, the data quality issues constantly lie in two main data fields of transaction value and/or the equity stake that is intended for in the transaction.
-Sometimes, the values are not unveiled or cannot be tracked.
+Each data entry contains useful information of date, type of M&A (as described above), target and acquiring firms, industry, status of transaction, value in dollar term, and equity stake of the transaction in percentage.
+Due to absence of a system for tracking M&A transactions, data point may have full or only part of the attributes that we wish to collect.
+In this data set, the data quality issues constantly lie in two main data fields of transaction value and/or the equity stake that is intended for in the transaction.
+Sometimes the values are not unveiled or cannot be tracked.
 In other times, the information that is accessible turns out not accurate.
-To address these issues, we opt to leave the values empty in the data Table, so they are not treated in later analysis.
+To address these issues, we opt to leave the values empty in the data table, so they are not treated in later analysis.